 Many will argue it still is.

-This strength has been critical for the facilitation of the insane drag capacities built into the Stella.
+This strength has been critical for facilitating the insane drag capacities built into the Stella.

 There are 62 pounds of max drag inside the 20,000.
 It’s pretty pointless sticking maximum drag to some ocean monster if the body, rotor, and pinion contort to the point of disintegration.